Sampurankishoresrivastava/Sampurankishoresrivastava/README.md

  I'm a Full Stack Web Developer! </h1>

-<h3>I am an 3rd year IT Undergrad.
+<h3>I am a 4th year IT Undergrad.
 I'm a tech enthusiast having keen interest in software development.
 I strive to learn and innovate with a vision to contribute impactfully in real world problem solving.
 The Idea of being a part of world reforming technology highly fascinates me.
 I'm a motivated student, always up for challenges, seeking opportunities to learn and grow in life.
 I'm currently exploring Web Development and problem solving with DSA..</h3>